SELF-STUDY REPORTS AVAILABLE

-Foothill and De Anza colleges have completed their Institutional Self Evaluation Reports and have posted them for review and comment.
-They are available on the colleges' accreditation websites, reached by using the links below.
+On June 12, 2017, the Board of Trustees approved the Institutional Self Evaluation Reports prepared by Foothill College and De Anza College.
+The reports are available on the colleges' accreditation websites, reached by using the links below.

 Foothill and De Anza colleges are accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).
 The commission reaffirmed the accreditation of each college in 2012.

 As part of the ongoing accreditation cycle of comprehensive review and improvement,

 the colleges prepare extensive self-studies assessing educational quality and institutional effectiveness based on

 standards set by ACCJC.
 That process has been completed.
 From Oct.
 9-12, an external accreditation team of peer reviewers for each college will make a site evaluation

 visit.
 The visiting teams, whose members are appointed by ACCJC, will report back